Parallaxer/Parallaxer/README.md

 #### Finally, relate these intervals to each other:

 Whenever scrolling occurs, the content offset must be transformed into a scroll-indicator position.
-(If you guessed that `ParallaxTransform` can help with that, then please enjoy this freshly baked cookie: 🍪.)
+(If you guessed that `ParallaxTransform` can help with that, then please enjoy this freshly rendered cookie: 🍪.)
 ```Swift
 // Create a transform representing the content offset of the scroll view.
 let scrollingTransform = ParallaxTransform(